danomatika/ofxMidi/README.md

 ### Windows

-Windows dosen't come with a virtual MIDI routing system like Linux (ALSA) and OSX (CoreMIDI).
+Windows does not come with a virtual MIDI routing system like Linux (ALSA) and OSX (CoreMIDI).

 If you want to connect your ofxMidi app to other software (synths, DAWs, etc) check out [loopMIDI](http://www.tobias-erichsen.de/loopMIDI.html).
 Run the app and create a few virtual ports which you can then connect to within your software.